Reduce AdWords CPA Over 60% With Strategic Segmentation

 Because they are so often misunderstood, it is necessary to have a base knowledge of the various keyword match types before you can learn how to segment them.

 Broad Match keywords will allow you to reach the widest audience.
-However, when it comes to your target audience with AdWords, quality most definitely trumps quantity.
-When you use Broad Match, Google allows your ad to appear for search queries that include any word in your keyword phrases – in any order, and even other variations, including misspellings, synonyms and related searches.
+However, when it comes to your target audience with AdWords, the quality most definitely trumps quantity.
+When you use Broad Match, Google allows your ad to appear for search queries that include any word in your keyword phrases – in any order, and even other variations, including misspellings, synonyms, and related searches.
 To further illustrate the danger of using Broad Match keywords, Google will add or remove keywords from the phrase you have identified in your Broad Match keyword list.
 As you can imagine, this leads to highly irrelevant traffic that results in wasted ad spend due to lost conversions.

 Phrase Match keywords provide more control than Broad Match keywords.
 With Phrase Match, the search query entered by a user must match the exact order of your keyword phrase, but may also include additional keywords before or after the phrase.